grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The open lane of the oiler in front of them made navigating much easier.
 The local boats generally tried to stay out of the way of the bigger ships knowing that the big ships were far less maneuverable and took much longer to stop.
 But a ship making its way up the channel still had a bit of a job clearing a path, whereas very few local boats would try to cut between two ships moving up the channel.
 One did though.
 A small dugout canoe, that moved very slowly into the lane between the oiler and the _Prospect_, at such a speed that there was no way it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
 The man rowing the dug out kept pausing and raising one arm.
 At first Hemi thought he was trying to make sure the people guiding the _Prospect_ saw him, but then Hemi realized he was actually hailing them.
 Hemi called down to Bastian to reverse thrust and bring the _Prospect_ to a stop.
 The man in the canoe angled his tiny tree of a craft alongside the huge gray metal cylinder and bumped up against the _Prospect's_ hull.
 He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a ring while holding his canoe still with the other.
 He looped a painter from the canoe around one of the step rings so it could not get away and then shimmied up the handholds to the deck.

 "'Hoy there!
 Do you need a pilot?"
 He shouted up to the bridge of the sail as he continued to move towards them.
 "I can bring your sub marine in to where-the-fuck-ever.
 I know all the ways and docks around here.
-Make sure you don't ground -- the water is very suddenly shallow in many places."
+I can make sure you don't ground -- the water is very suddenly shallow in many places."

 Hemi waved him up the sail, and he climbed quickly and nimbly up and over the fairing to join them.
 He was a small, thin man.
 His pure-white shortly trimmed beard and hair stood out in stark contrast to the leathery skin all the older local residents developed after spending all their adult working years on the unshaded open water He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.

-"Name's Sir Chester.
-Friends and clients call me Sir Chester -- at least the ones who can pronounce it like that."
+"Name's Sir Trelew -- tee-ar-ee-loo, at least that's how most off-shore folks pronounce it."

+"_Sir_ Trelew?"
+Percy asked.

+"Knighted for my prest-ee-gee-ous piloting work.
+Respect the title, if you please."

-Hemi introduced the crew on the bridge, then presented the issue they were facing to Sir Chester.
+"Knighted by whom?"
+Hemi asked, and letting that pass then proceeded to introduced himself and the others on the bridge before before outlining the issue they were facing to Sir Trelew.
 "We were in fact just thinking that we may need some guidance to our dock.
 Here is our dock number."
 Hemi handed over a small piece of paper with a long number broken up by dashes on it.
 "Can you get us there?"

 The man looked it over.
 "Sure.
-That's no great fucking way from here."
+That's no great fuckin' way from here."

-"Have you ever piloted a submarine before Sir Chester?"
+"Have you ever piloted a submarine before Sir Trelew?"
 Percy asked.
 "It's not totally like fuckin' surface ships."

-"Fuckin' absolutely.
+"Surely!
 I piloted lots of sub marines in and out."
 He pronounced 'sub marine' like it was two separate words.
-"I even had my pilot's license -- back when they used to be more strict about issuing them."
+"I'm a knighted pro fessional, all manner of craft experienced.
+I even had a pilot's license -- back when those used to be more strictly required."

 "How much money will it cost to hire you?"
 Hemi asked.